-- Signed DS-2019(s) A separate DS-2019 form is required for each visa applicant.
-Each J visa applicant should sign their own DS-2019, with the exception of children under age 14 (the J-1 parent should sign in this instance).
-The DS-2019(s) will be returned to you to present at the U.S. port of entry. - Receipt showing payment of the \$220 SEVIS fee (J-1 only) - Payment of the \$160 visa application fee and appropriate visa application forms (see: usembassy.gov) for each visa applicant - Passport(s) valid for at least 6 months into the future for each visa applicant - Proof of financial support You must be able to verify the total funds indicated on the DS-2019 with a personal bank statement and/or a sponsor's official statement of support.
-If you are receiving payment from ASU, your invitation/ offer letter should indicate this amount. - Two U.S. passport-size photos (often required - check with U.S. Consulate) for each visa applicant - J-1 Invitation letter from the sponsoring department at Arizona State University - Evidence of J-2 relationship to the J-1 applicant (e.g. marriage or birth certificate)
+- is required for each visa applicant.
+Each J visa parent should sign in this instance).
+The DS-2019(s) will be returned to you to present at the U.S. port of entry. - ► Receipt showing payment of the \$220 SEVIS fee (J-1 only) - ► Payment of the \$185 visa application fee and appropriate visa application forms (see: usembassy.gov) for each visa applicant - ► Passport(s) valid for at least 6 months into the future for each visa applicant - ▶ Proof of financial support You must be able to verify the total funds indicated on the DS-2019 with a personal bank statement and/or a sponsor's official statement of support.
+If you are receiving payment from ASU, your invitation/ offer letter should indicate this amount. - ► Two U.S. passport-size photos (check with the U.S. Consulate) for each visa applicant - ▶ J-1 Invitation letter from the sponsoring department at Arizona State University - ► Evidence of J-2 relationship to the J-1 applicant (e.g. marriage or birth certificate)